Who We Are

 Maintain a cumulative 3.0 GPA throughout the duration of the program.

 Attend the annual Scholars’ Conference.

-- Utilize your degree to make a beneficial difference in the community.
+- Utilize your degree to help solve a social problem.

 - Network with socially-minded faculty and community leaders.

 - Explore your passions, interests, and identity through different community experiences.